 Component 1: Understanding the modern world

 Expansion and consolidation

-This option closely resembles the current Enquiry in depth Unit 2A The American West, 1840–1895, with its focus on: the Great Plains and Plains Indians; the early settlers; farming on the Great Plains and the struggle for the Great Plains.
-Cattlemen and cowboys, and law and order have been replaced with a study of the background to, and aftermath of, the American Civil War.
+This option is focused on: the Great Plains and Plains Indians; the early settlers; farming on the Great Plains and the struggle for the Great Plains.
+There is also a focus on the American Civil War.